 You should always ensure that what capacity an adult has is optimised and used as far as possible to enable that individual to make decisions for themselves.

 Guidance is provided elsewhere on how to assess capacity and when research can be conducted involving adults not able to consent for themselves.
-For further guidance please refer to our 'Links' page.
+For further guidance please refer to our 'Resources' page.

 In this circumstance, an adult is anyone aged 16 or over.

 Legal frameworks and national requirements.

 The consent requirements for adults who are not able to consent for themselves, depends on the type of study and where in the UK the research is taking place.
 Guidance in this section is organised according to UK nation and may be explored by selecting the relevant UK nation on the map.
 If your study involves recruitment from more than one UK nation, you can return to this map to explore other jurisdictions later.